narengan/cis/known-limitations.md

  * To modify your custom dedicated certificate’s hostnames after ordering, you must order a new certificate and then delete the old one.

  * IP Rules created with two letter country codes can only be made with the `Challenge` action.
+Please note this can only be done on Standard or Free Trial Plans.

 ## Global Load Balancer
  * Cloud Internet Services allows you to use the character `_` in load balancer hostnames, however, Kubernetes clusters cannot use `_`.